 Are there any exemptions to the vaccination mandate?

-The Order allows for two exemptions: (1) the worker is declining vaccination based on Religious Beliefs or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons.
+The Order allows for two exemptions: (1) the worker is declining vaccination based on sincerely held religious beliefs or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons.
 To receive an exemption, a worker must participate in their employer's interactive process.

 What are Qualifying Medical Reasons?